applescotch/applescotch.github.io/_drafts/secret-of-happiness.md

 How do you feel that you battle with time in your own life?
 What do happiness, timelessness, and escaping from the finite game mean to you?
 [Leave a comment](https://github.com/applescotch/applescotch.github.io/issues/53) and let me know.

-Note: the ideas in this post are heavily influenced by three books: [Springboard: Launching Your Personal Search for Success](https://grichardshell.com/books/springboard/), [Team Human](https://rushkoff.com/books/team-human-book/), and [Finite and Infinite Games](https://www.simonandschuster.com/books/Finite-and-Infinite-Games/James-Carse/9781476731711).
+Note: The ideas in this post are heavily influenced by three books: [Springboard: Launching Your Personal Search for Success](https://grichardshell.com/books/springboard/), [Team Human](https://rushkoff.com/books/team-human-book/), and [Finite and Infinite Games](https://www.simonandschuster.com/books/Finite-and-Infinite-Games/James-Carse/9781476731711).
 These books are an excellent place to explore these ideas in greater depth.

 ## Notes